 Finally the rocking back and forth got so pronounced that I started getting motion sickness.
 Fine.
 Fine.
 I’ll deal with the sodding Ohgawdammit thing…painting the engines…something I wasn’t at all looking forward to attempting.

-In very small space(s), after painting them flat black for pre-shading, I had to paint each engine with OD Green overall, semi-gloss black on the generators and water lines, rubber black on the spark plug wires and water line mounts as well as two hoses connecting the radiators to the water lines, custom mixed copper for the carburetors, and finally rusted iron on the exhaust manifolds (which I dry-brushed on to control the paint laid down and not over painting the top of the engine).
+In very small space(s), after painting them flat black for pre-shading, I had to paint each engine with Tamiya XF-62 Olive Drab overall, Tamiya X-18 Semi-gloss Black on the generators and water lines, Tamiya XF-85 Rubber Black on the spark plug wires and water line mounts as well as two hoses connecting the radiators to the water lines, custom mixed copper for the carburetors, and finally Italeri’s #4675P Flat Rust on the exhaust manifolds (which I dry-brushed on to control the paint laid down and not over painting the top of the engine).
 So the hell with it.
 I did (and note the now-painted oil box, too):

 A few days prior, the burnishing liquid arrived so I decided it was a good time (or at least not a bad time) to test drive the burnishing liquid and get the basic track color on.

 It gets diluted 50% with water.
 The water where I live is very hard so rather than use it from the tap, I used distilled water (I do the same thing for wet sanding and decals for the same reason).
 I emptied the contents of the bottle into a plastic tray and then used the bottle to measure the water and mixed it well: